Guruprasad2828/Integrated-HVAC-Battery-Simulation-A-Python-Based-Approach-Using-TESPy-and-PyBaMM/README.md

 7) ##### Battery Model Comparison Challenges
 Resistance curves or voltage responses from PyBaMM may not match GT-Suite or Simscape directly due to solver differences, making cross-tool comparisons unreliable without calibration.

+# Assumptions:

+ Both the TESPy and PyBaMM models developed are relatively simple; however, each library offers strong potential for modeling more complex systems.
+Integrating the two standalone models is challenging, as it can result in under- or over-constraining the overall system.